sunilrpandey/utils/git/git_notes.md

 > git remote add origin <repo_url>  or
 > git remote add <remote_name> <repo_url> (If you want remote name other than origin)

+repo_url is nothing but url we generally use to clone from github

 Verify remote alias and urls by running
 ```
 git remote //will show origin or <remote_name>